NeuroQuestAi/five-factor-e/README.md

 👉 *"That is wonderful, ...!
 Thank you for developing the Python version of the IPIP-NEO and making it publicly available.
 It looks like a great resource."* - Dr. Johnson

-Note 🚩: *The project is based on the work of **Dhiru Kholia**, and is an adaptation of [NeuroQuestAI](https://github.com/NeuroQuestAi) for a version that can be reused in other projects of the company.*
+Note 🚩: *The project is based on the work of Dhiru Kholia, and is an adaptation of [NeuroQuestAI](https://github.com/NeuroQuestAi) for a version that can be reused in other projects of the company.*

 ### Synopsis 🌐